Latest media releases

 Australia and the United States share similar challenges in relation to national security and our strong cooperation on science and technology will strengthen our capability to address these threats, Mr Robert said.
 The discussions with the US delegation have proved very valuable in informing our national security science and technology effort and will lead to stronger outcomes for both our countries.
 In 2006 Australia and the US signed a Treaty on Cooperation in Science and Technology to enable Australian agencies and the US Department of Homeland Security to undertake collaborative research projects and to exchange information in areas of interest for developing national security capabilities.

 Foreign Affairs and Trade

-Australia and the EU sign declaration to strengthen development cooperation, Media release, 17 Apr 2014, Australian Minister for Foreign Affairs, The Hon Julie Bishop MP
+Visit to the Netherlands and Ukraine, Media release, 24 Jul 2014, Australian Minister for Foreign Affairs, The Hon Julie Bishop MP

 Infrastructure and Regional Development